 A native of New Orleans, Louisiana, Sean received his Bachelor of Science degree in Psychology from Louisiana State University in 2010 followed by his Juris Doctorate from the Paul M. Hebert Law Center at Louisiana State University in 2014.
 He was named to the law school’s Chancellor’s List, participated in various moot court competitions, and contributed time to the Public Law Society.
 Within three months of becoming licensed to practice law in October 2014, he won his first trial as first chair.
 He is licensed to practice before all state courts throughout Louisiana and before the federal courts in the Eastern, Middle, and Western Districts of Louisiana.

-Sean has been recognized as a Louisiana Super Lawyer Rising Star in 2022 and 2023, and was selected by his peers for inclusion in the 2021 Edition of “The Best Lawyers in America: Ones to Watch.”
+Sean has been recognized as a Louisiana Super Lawyer Rising Star 2022-2025, and was selected by his peers for inclusion in the 2021 Edition of “The Best Lawyers in America: Ones to Watch.”
 He has received Martindale-Hubbell’s highest AV rating and is a member of the Young Lawyers Division of the Louisiana State Bar Association, the Louisiana Association of Defense Counsel, New Orleans Association of Defense Counsel, and the New Orleans Bar Association.

 He presently resides in Metairie with his family.